opendistro/for-elasticsearch-docs/docs/security-configuration/tls.md

 Name | Description
 :--- | :---
-opendistro_security.ssl.transport.pemkey_filepath | Path to the certificate's key file (PKCS \#8), which must be under the `config/` directory, specified using a relative path.
-Required. opendistro_security.ssl.transport.pemkey_password | Key password.
+`opendistro_security.ssl.transport.pemkey_filepath` | Path to the certificate's key file (PKCS \#8), which must be under the `config` directory, specified using a relative path.
+Required.
+`opendistro_security.ssl.transport.pemkey_password` | Key password.
 Omit this setting if the key has no password.
+Optional.
-Optional. opendistro_security.ssl.transport.pemcert_filepath | Path to the X.509 node certificate chain (PEM format), which must be under the `config/` directory, specified using a relative path.
-Required. opendistro_security.ssl.transport.pemtrustedcas_filepath | Path to the root CA(s) (PEM format), which must be under the `config/` directory, specified using a relative path .
+`opendistro_security.ssl.transport.pemcert_filepath` | Path to the X.509 node certificate chain (PEM format), which must be under the `config` directory, specified using a relative path.
 Required.
+`opendistro_security.ssl.transport.pemtrustedcas_filepath` | Path to the root CAs (PEM format), which must be under the `config` directory, specified using a relative path.
+Required.

 ### REST layer TLS

 Name | Description
 :--- | :---
-opendistro_security.ssl.http.pemkey_filepath | Path to the certificate's key file (PKCS \#8), which must be under the `config/` directory, specified using a relative path.
-Required. opendistro_security.ssl.http.pemkey_password | Key password.
+`opendistro_security.ssl.http.pemkey_filepath` | Path to the certificate's key file (PKCS \#8), which must be under the `config` directory, specified using a relative path.
+Required.
+`opendistro_security.ssl.http.pemkey_password` | Key password.
 Omit this setting if the key has no password.
+Optional.
-Optional. opendistro_security.ssl.http.pemcert_filepath | Path to the X.509 node certificate chain (PEM format), which must be under the `config/` directory, specified using a relative path.
-Required. opendistro_security.ssl.http.pemtrustedcas_filepath | Path to the root CA(s) (PEM format), which must be under the `config/` directory, specified using a relative path .
+`opendistro_security.ssl.http.pemcert_filepath` | Path to the X.509 node certificate chain (PEM format), which must be under the `config` directory, specified using a relative path.
 Required.
+`opendistro_security.ssl.http.pemtrustedcas_filepath` | Path to the root CAs (PEM format), which must be under the `config` directory, specified using a relative path.
+Required.

 ## Keystore and truststore files

 As an alternative to certificates and private keys in PEM format, you can instead use keystore and truststore files in JKS or PKCS12/PFX format.
 The following settings configure the location and password of your keystore and truststore files.
-If desired, you can use different keystore and truststore files for the REST and the transport layer.
+If you want, you can use different keystore and truststore files for the REST and the transport layer.

 ### Transport layer TLS

 Name | Description
 :--- | :---
-opendistro_security.ssl.transport.keystore\_type | The type of the keystore file, JKS or PKCS12/PFX.
+`opendistro_security.ssl.transport.keystore_type` | The type of the keystore file, JKS or PKCS12/PFX.
 Optional.
-Default is JKS. opendistro_security.ssl.transport.keystore\_filepath | Path to the keystore file, which must be under the `config/` directory, specified using a relative path.
-Required. opendistro_security.ssl.transport.keystore\_alias: my\_alias | Alias name.
+Default is JKS.
+`opendistro_security.ssl.transport.keystore_filepath` | Path to the keystore file, which must be under the `config` directory, specified using a relative path.
+Required.
+`opendistro_security.ssl.transport.keystore_alias: my_alias` | Alias name.
 Optional.
-Default is the first alias. opendistro_security.ssl.transport.keystore_password | Keystore password.
-Default is `changeit`. opendistro_security.ssl.transport.truststore_type | The type of the truststore file, JKS or PKCS12/PFX.
-Default is JKS. opendistro_security.ssl.transport.truststore_filepath | Path to the truststore file, which must be under the `config/` directory, specified using a relative path.
-Required. opendistro_security.ssl.transport.truststore\_alias | Alias name.
+Default is the first alias.
+`opendistro_security.ssl.transport.keystore_password` | Keystore password.
+Default is `changeit`.
+`opendistro_security.ssl.transport.truststore_type` | The type of the truststore file, JKS or PKCS12/PFX.
+Default is JKS.
+`opendistro_security.ssl.transport.truststore_filepath` | Path to the truststore file, which must be under the `config` directory, specified using a relative path.
+Required.
+`opendistro_security.ssl.transport.truststore_alias` | Alias name.
 Optional.
-Default is all certificates. opendistro_security.ssl.transport.truststore_password | Truststore password.
+Default is all certificates.
+`opendistro_security.ssl.transport.truststore_password` | Truststore password.
 Default is `changeit`.

 ### REST layer TLS

 Name | Description
 :--- | :---
-opendistro_security.ssl.http.enabled | Whether to enable TLS on the REST layer.
+`opendistro_security.ssl.http.enabled` | Whether to enable TLS on the REST layer.
 If enabled, only HTTPS is allowed.
 Optional.
-Default is false. opendistro_security.ssl.http.keystore\_type | The type of the keystore file, JKS or PKCS12/PFX.
+Default is false.
+`opendistro_security.ssl.http.keystore_type` | The type of the keystore file, JKS or PKCS12/PFX.
 Optional.
-Default is JKS. opendistro_security.ssl.http.keystore\_filepath | Path to the keystore file, which must be under the `config/` directory, specified using a relative path.
-Required. opendistro_security.ssl.http.keystore\_alias | Alias name.
+Default is JKS.
+`opendistro_security.ssl.http.keystore_filepath` | Path to the keystore file, which must be under the `config` directory, specified using a relative path.
+Required.
+`opendistro_security.ssl.http.keystore_alias` | Alias name.
 Optional.
-Default is the first alias. opendistro_security.ssl.http.keystore_password | Keystore password.
-Default is `changeit`. opendistro_security.ssl.http.truststore_type | The type of the truststore file, JKS or PKCS12/PFX.
-Default is JKS. opendistro_security.ssl.http.truststore_filepath | Path to the truststore file, which must be under the `config/` directory, specified using a relative path.
-Required. opendistro_security.ssl.http.truststore\_alias | Alias name.
+Default is the first alias.
+`opendistro_security.ssl.http.keystore_password` | Keystore password.
+Default is `changeit`.
+`opendistro_security.ssl.http.truststore_type` | The type of the truststore file, JKS or PKCS12/PFX.
+Default is JKS.
+`opendistro_security.ssl.http.truststore_filepath` | Path to the truststore file, which must be under the `config` directory, specified using a relative path.
+Required.
+`opendistro_security.ssl.http.truststore_alias` | Alias name.
 Optional.
-Default is all certificates. opendistro_security.ssl.http.truststore_password | Truststore password.
+Default is all certificates.
+`opendistro_security.ssl.http.truststore_password` | Truststore password.
 Default is `changeit`.

 ## Configure node certificates